null

 Reading reviews is the most critical factor.
 However, while doing so, you must keep the following three points in mind:

-1. These days, service providers can get you bogus reviews.
+1. These days, service providers can get you fake reviews.
 Therefore, to verify legitimate reviews, look at reviews on multiple platforms, like Google, BBB, Yelp, Facebook, and industry-specific review sites, like wedding wire, or third-party marketplaces, such as Amazon/Etsy, if they sell products there.

 2. Look at the date range of the reviews.
 It may be more helpful to see 30 positive reviews of a vendor over three years than 100 reviews in one or two months.
 The primary question to ask is how long they remain consistent in their customer service.